bigyanghimire/express-api/readme.md

-A simple Express API created for learning purpose.
+A simple API created using NodeJs(Express).